PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 …C-PTSD might be at play, and you need an approach that works with both nervous system regulation AND trauma processing.

-In Dallas, therapists trained in these advanced modalities can help you:
+In Dallas, therapists like me trained in these advanced modalities can help you:

 You’re Not “Too Much.”
 Your Nervous System Adapted.